davymacca/simple-carousel-test/README.md

 ### Methods

-Move the carousel along one
+Move the carousel to the next item
 ```js
 carousel.next();
 ```

-Move the carousel backwards one
+Move the carousel backwards one item
 ```js
 carousel.prev();
 ```

-Move the carousel to any slide index.
+Move the carousel to any specific slide index.
 Method takes a `Number`
 ```js
 carousel.moveTo(4);
 ```

 ## Markup

-This carousel requires the following markup.
+The carousel requires the following markup:

 ```html
 <ul class="image-carousel">
     <li><img src="my-default-image.jpg" alt="My Default Image"></li>
 </ul>
 ```
 > ImageCarousel will add the markup for the additional slides.
-The first slide can be a placeholder whilst waiting for the images to be returned from the API.
+The first slide can be left blank or used as placeholder whilst waiting for the images to be returned from the API.

 ### Config